emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## External Rate Limit Service

 In order for Ambassador Edge Stack to rate limit, you need to implement a gRPC service that supports the Envoy [ratelimit.proto](https://github.com/datawire/ambassador/blob/master/ambassador/common/ratelimit/ratelimit.proto) interface.
-If you do not have the time or resources to implement your own rate limit service, [Ambassador Pro](/pro) integrates a high performance, rate limiting service.
+If you do not have the time or resources to implement your own rate limit service, [Ambassador Edge Stack](/pro) integrates a high performance, rate limiting service.